romana/romana.github.io/_posts/CloudNative/2015-12-1-cloudnative.md

 Taken together, Romana defines Cloud Native networks as networks that provide Amazon style connectivity, Kubernetes style reachability and service definitions and an OpenStack style tenancy model to allow isolated, private and public cloud deployment of Cloud Native applications.

-Kubernetes' simple reachability model has the added benefit of enabling Cloud Native networks to support seamless and transparent scheduling of pods across cloud boundaries, greatly simplifying hybrid cloud deployment.
+Kubernetes' simple reachability model has the added benefit of enabling Cloud Native networks to support seamless and transparent scheduling of pods across cloud boundaries, greatly simplifying hybrid cloud deployment. *(Comment: This last paragraph here shouldn't be the one closing out this chapter, since it takes away from us and puts focus on Kubernetes instead.
+Maybe explain the Kubernetes reachability advantage first, then use the previous paragraph to close the chapter.)*

 [(^Back to Top^)](#topics)